What is Preauthorization for Bars and Restaurants?

 Myth #3: “Preauth Will Complicate My Day-to-Day Procedures!”

 Preauthorization will not radically change your operation.
 For example, with preauth you can still:

 Take alternate forms of payment to close out a check (cash, gift card, or even a different credit card)

 Close out checks at end-of day

 The only real changes owner/operators will experience with adopting preauthorization are increased levels in both staff efficiency and guest satisfaction.

 Is Preauthorization Here to Stay?

-Any feature that helps give consumers more control over their experience while simultaneously making bars and restaurants more efficient should not be overlooked, and preauthorization certainly checks both of those boxes.
+Any feature that helps give consumers more control over their experience while simultaneously making bars and restaurants more efficient should not be overlooked, and preauthorization checks both of those boxes.